TonyDC/cutepiesmtp/README.md

 ![PieSmtpDaemon](/images/screenshot.png?raw=true "PieSmtpDaemon main window")

 The app can open an existing Unix mailbox file or raw email messages in EML/MSG format.
-To strip styles and scripts from the HTML messages use *Config* > *Enable HTML cleaning*.
+To strip styles and scripts from HTML messages use *Config* > *Enable HTML cleaning*.

 PieSmtpDaemon is capable of extracting and saving email attachments, as well as opening messages in the system default email client.